ujjaldey/uWaiPi/README.md

 * RUN_NOW - To run immediately
 * SKIP_NEXT - To skip the next execution
 * RESTART - To restart the application
+* REBOOT - To reboot Raspberry Pi
+* SHUTDOWN - To shutdown Raspberry Pi

 ### Contact ###
 For any bugs/issue/feedback/suggestions, please contact me at my email id ujjaldey@gmail.com.
 You can also visit my [website](http://ujjaldey.in/project/) for further information.